CiscoDevNet/ansible-aci/docs/docsite/rst/developing_modules_general_aci.rst

           type: str
         bd:
           description:
-          - Name of the Bridge domain which is associted with the L2Out.
+          - Name of the Bridge domain which is associated with the L2Out.
           type: str
         domain:
           description: